solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/addresses.md

 ]
 ```

 FPS allows contracts with identical names as long as they are deployed on different networks.
 However, duplicates on the same network are not permitted.
 The `Addresses.sol` contract enforces this rule by reverting during construction if such a duplicate is detected.
+It also checks same address is not set for two different names on same network.

 ## Functions